-Some say, "It's not what you know, it's about who you know".
+Some say, "It's not what you know, it's who you know."
 In terms of developing business relationships, do you agree with that statement?
 Please explain your rationale.

 Tell us about your transition.
-What was the process of moving away from the in clinical role, into a business role?
+What was the process of moving away from the clinical role into a business role?

 I started with teaching at a nursing college in L.A. and then took a lower level sales role with a company to continue to learn the basics and grow my network.
 Look for a role with a company in the field that you wish to pursue.